What is the American Express Centurion card? What does it cost and what are the benefits in the UK?

 The Centurion Card bestows top tier status in a variety of loyalty programs.

 The UK Centurion Card gives you Virgin Atlantic Flying Club Gold and Emirates Skywards Gold status.
 It is the only UK credit or charge card to offer free airline status.
+Emirates Skywards Gold is only for the primary cardholders whilst Virgin Atlantic status is also given to supplementary Centurion cardholders.

 You also get status with six major hotel groups: